Tiff Macklem biographical note

 Rotman Dean, Tiff Macklem

-Tiff Macklem became dean of the Rotman School in July 2014.
-Since his appointment, Tiff has built a strong leadership team to ensure high standards of excellence across academic, program, operations and advancement functions; engaged extensively with alumni across Canada and internationally; and been a frequent speaker on the global financial system, risk management and public policy.
-Tiff and his team have charted an ambitious strategy, anchored on intrepid thinking, a transformative student experience, and lifelong learning and alumni engagement.
-Together they have established three priorities for the School: innovation and entrepreneurship, global mindset, and leadership in financial management and good governance.
+During his first term as Dean, Tiff built a strong leadership team to ensure high standards of excellence across academic, program, operations and advancement functions; engaged extensively with alumni across Canada and internationally; and been a frequent speaker on the global financial system, risk management and public policy.

 Since coming to Rotman, Tiff has been appointed the chair of the board of the Global Risk Institute, chair of Ontario's Panel on Economic Growth and Prosperity, a director of Scotiabank, and a member of Ontario’s Internal Audit Committee, the Asian Business Leaders Advisory Board.
 In April 2018 he was named by the Government of Canada as Chair of the Expert Panel on Sustainable Finance.

 Prior to Rotman, Tiff served as senior deputy governor of the Bank of Canada, sharing responsibility with the governor and four deputy governors for monetary policy and for the Bank’s role in promoting financial stability.
 He was also the Bank's chief operating officer and a member of its board of directors, overseeing strategic planning and coordinating the Bank’s operations.
 Macklem has also played a leading role in efforts to ensure stable financial systems worldwide.